Skip to contents

 Power Curve Method

-This method can be used only with the goal "ci_hit".
-This method is the default method for x = "es" with goal = "ci_hit" because the relation between the power and the population value of a parameter varies across parameters, unlike the relation between power and sample size.
+This method is the default method for some scenarios, such as x = "es" with goal = "ci_hit" because the relation between the power and the population value of a parameter varies across parameters, unlike the relation between power and sample size, which is monotonic.
 Therefore, taking into account the working power curve may help finding the desired value of x.

 Examples